Up close and personal.

-In any case, by integrating cutting edge technology with the irreplaceable authentic human interaction; brands are much better placed to succeed.
+By integrating cutting edge technology with the irreplaceable authentic human interaction brands are much better placed to succeed.

 "Don’t undervalue the importance of in-store sales associates.
 As self-checkout becomes more prevalent (and it will), let’s take those associates and put them to good use elsewhere in the store.
 The key is to determine where they can be of most help to shoppers and, as a result, can drive sales and profits for retailers."